GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 The number of microphones plays an essential role in the #("SSL") performance.
 As an illustrative example, when having a binaural microphone in the free field, i.e. where the effects of reverberation can be neglected, there exists a fundamental limit:
 It is theoretically impossible to distinguish between two possible locations for the source.
-This phenomenon is known as front-back ambiguity and was presented earlier in this chapter @sec:ssl:sota:classical_approaches.
+This phenomenon is known as front-back ambiguity and was presented earlier in this chapter @sec:ssl:background:classical_approaches.
-The front-back ambiguity can be cleared up by introducing relative movement or an additional microphone in the array.
+The front-back ambiguity can be cleared by introducing relative movement or an additional microphone in the array.

 Importantly, all our microphone arrays are deprived of any physical incarnation.
 No real material constitutes the actual array.
-In a more realistic setup, the presence of a robotic head between two microphones can be modeled using a #acr("HRTF").
+In a more realistic setup, the presence of a robotic head between two microphones can be modeled using an #acr("HRTF").

 // Number of microphones
 // Directionality / Pattern
-The _polar pattern_ of each microphone also stands out as an important characteristic of the array.
+Each microphone's _polar pattern_ also stands out as an essential characteristic of the array.
-This property describes which incoming capture directions will be favored by the sensor.
+This property describes which incoming capture directions will be amplified or dampened by the sensor.
-Each use of a microphone can benefit from an appropriate directionality.
+Each use of a microphone can benefit from appropriate directionality.
 For instance, when recording a singer or speaker's voice, one can afford to point the receiver towards the source and have it ignore the unwanted sounds coming from other directions.

 The _omnidirectional_ pattern is the simpler one to think of.
 All directions are given equal importance.
-In contrast, the cardioid and its variants (super-cardioid, hyper-cardioid, ultra-cardioid, ...) weigh non-uniformly each angle of incidence and thus privilege some directions above others.
+In contrast, the cardioid and its variants (super-cardioid, hyper-cardioid, ultra-cardioid, etc.) weigh non-uniformly each angle of incidence and thus privilege some directions above others.
 @fig:ssl:single_source:polar_patterns shows the receptive field of the most common microphone patterns.
 #figure(
   image("figures/polar_patterns.jpg", height: 8cm),